mlikhitha33-ship-it/multi-channel-A-B-testing-Lead-Optimization/README.md

 ## Exploratory Data Analysis and Validation Checks

 Before running any hypothesis test I wanted to confirm the randomization actually held and get a feel for what the data looked like, so this section walks through that process.

-### What lead quality score actually is

-Before looking at any plots involving this metric, it's worth being clear on what it represents.
-It's a 0 to 100 proxy score meant to represent how sales-ready a converted lead is, for example whether the contact info and stated needs look like a real, qualified business inquiry rather than a low intent or junk submission.
-It only exists for visitors who converted, non-converters are scored 0 since there's nothing to qualify.
-In this dataset it's generated per variant from a normal distribution defined in `generate_dataset.py` (VarA_ShortForm centered around 76.4, Control around 81.2, VarB_Interactive around 82.1, each clipped to a 50 to 100 range), so it stands in for what a sales team would normally assess manually after a lead comes in.

 ### Randomization checks